-(1) Percent of shares beneficially owned by any person is calculated by dividing the number of shares beneficially owned by that person as of March 1, 2007 (including any shares which that person has the right to acquire beneficial ownership of within 60 days), by the sum of the total number of shares outstanding as of March 1, 2007, and the number of shares which that person has the right to acquire beneficial ownership of within 60 days of March 1, 2007.
-Applicable percentages are based on 39,186,680 shares of our common stock outstanding as of March 1, 2007, adjusted as required.
+Percent of shares beneficially owned by any stockholder is calculated by dividing the number of shares beneficially owned by the stockholder by the sum of the number of shares outstanding as of March 1, 2010.
+Applicable percentages are based on 56,175,725 shares of our common stock outstanding as of March 1, 2010.